adrianlzt/cerebro/virtualizacion/kubernetes/conceptos.md

 Pueden ser varios containers corriendo como uno solo, pero en la realidad parace que suele ser pod == container

+Razón de poder tener varios containers como un solo pod:
+The primary reason that Pods can have multiple containers is to support helper applications that assist a primary application.
+Typical examples of helper applications are data pullers, data pushers, and proxies.
+Helper and primary applications often need to communicate with each other.
+Typically this is done through a shared filesystem, as shown in this exercise, or through the loopback network interface, localhost.
+An example of this pattern is a web server along with a helper program that polls a Git repository for new updates.
+The Volume in this exercise provides a way for Containers to communicate during the life of the Pod.
+If the Pod is deleted and recreated, any data stored in the shared Volume is lost.

 # Groups